viridia/klendathu-v1/DesignNotes.md

   * User list
   * Filtering and sorting?
 * How to sort by user?
+  * Option 1: Store references to users by user name.
+    (Might as well store labels by id while we are at it).
+  * Option 2: Store denorm usernames along with user ids.
 * Use TypeScript on the backend?
 * I think we're going to need tests for the graphql stuff, and the tests will probably need a real db.